About the Discussion Paper

 The media release can be downloaded here.

-The Productivity Commissioner welcomes your feedback on whether the right priorities have been identified and what policy options should be considered.
+The Productivity Commissioner has received feedback on whether the right priorities have been identified and what policy options should be considered.

 This feedback will inform the development of a Productivity Green Paper.
 Following a further round of consultation, final recommendations to improve productivity will be outlined in the Productivity White Paper later in 2020.
 The Government will then consider the White Paper recommendations and prepare a Government response.